ZoinerTejada/hdinsight-docs/hdinsight-submit-jobs-from-r-tools-for-vs.md

 ![Data Science Settings...](./media/hdinsight-submit-jobs-from-r-tools-for-vs/data-science-settings.png)

+Your workspace will now have a new layout optimized for working with R in Visual Studio.
+Refer to the screenshot in the next section to see the layout.

 > To revert to other Visual Studio settings later on, first use the **Tools > Import and Export Settings** command, selecting **Export selected environment settings**, and specifying a file name.
 To restore those settings, use the same command and select **Import selected environment settings**.
 You can also use the same commands if you change the data scientist layout and want to return to it later on, rather than using the **Data Science Settings** command directly.

 ## Execute local R methods

-Once you have [provisioned your R Server HDInsight cluster](hdinsight-hadoop-r-server-get-started) and installed the [RTVS extension](https://docs.microsoft.com/visualstudio/rtvs/installation), download the [samples zip file](https://github.com/Microsoft/RTVS-docs/archive/master.zip) to get started.
+Once you have [provisioned your R Server HDInsight cluster](hdinsight-hadoop-r-server-get-started.md) and installed the [RTVS extension](https://docs.microsoft.com/visualstudio/rtvs/installation), download the [samples zip file](https://github.com/Microsoft/RTVS-docs/archive/master.zip) to get started.

 1. Open `examples/Examples.sln`, to launch the solution in Visual Studio.
 2. Open the `1-Getting Started with R.R` file underneath the `A first look at R` solution folder.